iauns/cpm/README.md

 Library target name
 -------------------

-If you used the code snippet above be sure that your generated library target name is `${CPM_LIB_TARGET_NAME}`.
+If you used the code snippet above make sure that your generated library target name is `${CPM_LIB_TARGET_NAME}`.
 This will ensure your library target name matches with what CPM is expecting.
+But, if you can't name your target `${CPM_LIB_TARGET_NAME}` for any reason, use `CPM_ExportAdditionalLibraryTarget` instead in order name your target whatever you would like.
+See the function reference below.

 Wrapping Namespace
 ------------------

-CPM allows multiple different versions of the same module to be used in the same static linkage unit.
+CPM allows multiple different versions of the same module to be statically linked into the same target .
 As such, when you are building a module for CPM (not when you are using CPM modules!), you should either surround your top-level namespaces in `CPM_[module name]_NS` tags or use `CPM_[module name]_NS` as your top level namespace, like so:

 ```cpp
   namespace CPM_[module name]_NS {